 Expenditure \$2,300,000

-Use of Fund Balance \$2,300,000
+Revenue \$2,300,000

 General Fund Impact \$0

 FTE Positions 0.00

 - a.
-Description This initiative provides one-time funding for the replacement of Solid Waste heavy equipment.
-The Solid Waste Enterprise fund balance supports these one-time expenditures.
+Description This initiative provides one-time funding for the purchase of additional and replacement of some current Solid Waste heavy equipment.
+Solid Waste Enterprise revenue supports these one-time expenditures.
 There is no general fund impact.
 The equipment includes: - \$900,000 to purchase a new Track Loader.
 This equipment is used to push, load, move, spread, excavate, and place waste material and to place cover soil or other alternative daily cover material at the working face of the landfill.
 It is also used to support landfill projects around the facility. - \$700,000 to purchase a new Bulldozer.
 This equipment is used in a multitude of ways, including moving and clearing waste dumped by collection trucks and waste dumped at the landfill by individual patrons.
 Additionally, bulldozers are used to manage recyclable materials, compact waste, clear additional cells/space at the landfill, and cover waste with soil to meet regulatory requirements. - \$700,000 to purchase a new Excavator.
 This equipment is used to prepare areas for waste dumping by digging trenches and moving soil.
 Excavators also move waste dumped and collected at the landfill. - b.
-Service Level Impacts This additional equipment will allow for some redundancy, covering landfill functionality in the event of breakdowns.
+Service Level Impacts This additional equipment will allow for some redundancy, covering landfill functionality in the event of breakdowns and supporting efficient operations.